Anti-Corruption & Bribery

 12.2 Our zero-tolerance approach to bribery and corruption must be communicated to all key consultants, contractors, suppliers, business partners and other similar third parties at the outset of our business relationship with them and as appropriate thereafter (e.g. if a supplier were to provide a product from overseas or use an overseas subsidiary, intermediary or agent).
 Such partners may raise concerns through the whistleblowing helpline.

-12.3 The Group Finance Director shall maintain a register of all consultants, contractors, suppliers, business partners and other similar third parties who have confirmed they have accepted the policy or equivalent terms.
+12.3 The Head of Finance shall maintain a register of all consultants, contractors, suppliers, business partners and other similar third parties who have confirmed they have accepted the policy or equivalent terms.

 13. Who is responsible for the policy?

-13.1 The Olympia Executive Board of Directors has overall responsibility, and the Group Finance Director has specific responsibility, for implementing the policy and ensuring it complies with our legal and ethical obligations, and that all those under our control comply with it.
+13.1 The Olympia Executive Board of Directors has overall responsibility, and the Head of Finance has specific responsibility, for implementing the policy and ensuring it complies with our legal and ethical obligations, and that all those under our control comply with it.

 13.2 The Olympia Executive Board of Directors has responsibility for monitoring its use and effectiveness.
-Any queries on its interpretation should be addressed to the Group Finance Director.
-Management at all levels are responsible for ensuring those reporting to them are made aware of and understand this policy and attend the provided training.
+Any queries on its interpretation should be addressed to the Head of Finance.
+6 Management at all levels are responsible for ensuring those reporting to them are made aware of and understand this policy and attend the provided training.

 14. Monitoring and review

 15.1 The Olympia Executive Board of Directors will monitor the effectiveness and review the implementation of this policy.
 A risk assessment of Olympia London and a review of this policy will take place at least every five years and/or whenever there is a major development in Olympia London’s business (e.g. conducting business in a different country).
 Any improvements identified will be made as soon as possible.
 Internal control systems and procedures will be subject to regular audits to provide assurance that they are appropriately designed and effective in countering bribery and corruption.